-ships in associated ownership in the same way that is permitted under, say, South African law.
+Sister-ship arrest is possible in Singapore in circumstances where the in personam defendant owner of the ship that gave rise to the claim is also the beneficial owner of another vessel, so that the other vessel may be arrested for the claim.
+It is not possible to arrest ships in associated ownership.
 Maritime liens are recognised for limited categories of priority claims, such as claims for salvage, damage done by a ship (typically in collisions), crew wages, bottomry and master's disbursements.
 Cargo may exceptionally be arrested for priority claims, such as maritime liens.

 Critically, a ship should not be arrested in aid of legal proceedings in a foreign court.
-Presently, there is no statutory provision in Singapore empowering the courts to arrest property or retain arrested property for the satisfaction of foreign court proceedings.
+As yet, there is no statutory provision in Singapore empowering the courts to arrest property or retain arrested property for the satisfaction of foreign court proceedings.